Keith Gibson (serial killer)

 Keith Gibson (born 1982) is an American serial killer who murdered between two and six people in Delaware and Pennsylvania from January to June 2021, less than a month after being paroled from serving time for a manslaughter conviction dating back to 2008.

-Convicted for the crimes committed in Delaware in November 2023, he was sentenced to seven life sentences without parole plus 296 year and now awaits extradition to Pennsylvania to stand trial for the murders committed there.
+Convicted for the crimes committed in Delaware in November 2023, he was sentenced to seven life sentences without parole plus 296 years and now awaits extradition to Pennsylvania to stand trial for the murders committed there.

 Early life

 Very little is known about Gibson's early life.
 Born in 1982 in Philadelphia, he was the only son of 15-year-old Christine Gibson and an unknown father who abandoned them shortly after his birth, leaving the young boy to be raised by his mother and grandparents.
 The Gibsons lived in an impoverished urban area, where Christine worked as a social worker.

 Christine would eventually succeed in this field, graduating from Springfield College with a bachelor's degree in social science in 2009 and later the Widener University in 2013.
 On the other hand, her son Keith had no interest in learning and dropped out of school early on, spending most of his time on the streets.
 In his teenage years, he began stealing, and between the mid-1990s and 2008, he was prosecuted nine times for various charges and was arrested more than 12 times for parole violations.
 His mother and relatives reported that he also started showing signs of mental instability and anger issues at this time, which frequently resulted in arguments.